-WHEREAS, a contract is available from the Iowa Department of Transportation providing planning funds in the amount of \$97,956 in Surface Transportation Program dollars, \$31,289 in Federal Highway Administration SPR dollars and \$31,289 in 5305(e) Federal Transit Administration dollars for the continuing, comprehensive, and cooperative transportation planning process for the RPA8 region; and,
+WHEREAS, a contract is available from the Iowa Department of Transportation providing planning funds in the amount of \$133,575 in Surface Transportation Program dollars, \$32,403 in Federal Highway Administration SPR dollars and \$32,403 in 5305(e) Federal Transit Administration dollars for the continuing, comprehensive, and cooperative transportation planning process for the RPA 8 region; and,

-THEREFORE, NOW BE IT RESOLVED that the RPA8 Policy Board of the East Central Intergovernmental Association approves the FY 2024 Transportation Planning Work Program and authorizes the Executive Director to execute the contract with the Iowa Department of Transportation for fiscal year 2024.
+THEREFORE, NOW BE IT RESOLVED that the RPA8 Policy Board of the East Central Intergovernmental Association approves the FY 2026 Transportation Planning Work Program and authorizes the Executive Director to execute the contract with the Iowa Department of Transportation for fiscal year 2026.

-Adopted this 25th of May 2023.
-RPA8 Policy Board Chairperson 25th of May 2023 Date ATTESTED BY: Kelley Deutmeyer Executive Director, ECIA 25th of May 2023 Date
+Adopted this 22nd of May 2025.

+RPA8 Policy Board Chairperson Date

+ATTESTED BY:

+Chandra Ravada Interim Executive Director, ECIA Date